 A consistent bedtime is important in ensuring enough sleep.
 Children should be drifting off at roughly the same time each night, which makes it easier to get into the habit of sleeping for a set number of hours every night.

 How to get back into good sleeping habits

-It’s understandable if children spend summer time sleeping inconsistently.
+It’s understandable that children can spend the summertime sleeping inconsistently.
 Late nights playing with friends, playing video games, or watching movies can all contribute to this.
-When returning to school though, it’s important to get into some good sleeping habits.
-The below tips can help your kids out with this.
+However, when returning to school it’s important to create good sleeping habits.
+The below tips are useful for doing so.

 Designate a sleep time for all the family